-Since 6 April 2016, individuals who have taxable income for a tax year of greater than £150,000 will have their annual allowance for that tax year restricted.
-It will be reduced, so that for every £2 of income they have over £150,000, their annual allowance is reduced by £1.
-Any resulting reduced annual allowance is rounded down to the nearest whole pound.
+Since 06 April 2016, people with a taxable income over £150,000 will have their annual allowance for that tax year restricted.
+This means that for every £2 of income they have over £150,000, their annual allowance is reduced by £1.
+Their reduced annual allowance is rounded down to the nearest whole pound.

-The maximum reduction will be £30,000, so anyone with income of £210,000 or more will have an annual allowance of £10,000.
-High income individuals caught by the restriction may therefore have to reduce the contributions paid by them and/or their employers or suffer an annual allowance charge.
+The maximum reduction will be £30,000.
+So anyone with an income of £210,000 or more will have an annual allowance of £10,000.
+People with high income caught by the restriction might have to reduce the contributions paid by them and/or their employer or an annual allowance charge will apply.

-Both include all taxable income.
-So this is not restricted to earnings – investment income of all types and benefits in kind such as medical insurance premiums paid by the employer will also be included.
+Both include all taxable income - so this isn't restricted to earnings.
+Investment income of all types and benefits in kind, such as medical insurance premiums paid by the employer, will also be included.

 Unfortunately, HMRC's definitions of adjusted and threshold income tend to cause a bit of confusion because they start with something called 'net income'.
 A common sense meaning of this would be 'income after tax', but it's not.

-Net income in this context is all taxable income less various deductions.
-The most important (or at least the most common) of these deductions are member contributions paid to an occupational pension scheme, both money purchase and defined benefit, under the net pay arrangement.
-This is where the sponsoring employer of the pension scheme deducts employee contributions before deducting tax under PAYE.
+Net income in this context is all taxable income, minus various deductions.
+The most important (or at least the most common) of these deductions are member contributions paid to money purchase and defined benefit occupational pension schemes, under the net pay arrangement.
+This is where the sponsoring employer of the pension scheme deducts employee contributions before tax under PAYE.

-The other deductions are things like trade losses, share loss relief and gifts to charities.
+The other deductions include things like trade losses, share loss relief and gifts to charities.
 A full list of the deductions can be found at s.24 of the Income Tax Act 2007.

-When someone says 'I earn £x', they don't usually mean that that's the amount after the deduction of net pay arrangement contributions.
-We can therefore assume that when someone has earnings of £160,000 and pays contributions of £20,000 under the net pay arrangement, they'll state their earnings as £160,000, not £140,000.
+Understanding the two definitions becomes easier if we consider taxable income from a more practical view point.
+For example, when someone says 'I earn £x', they don't usually mean the amount after the deduction of net pay arrangement contributions.
+We can therefore assume that when someone has earnings of £160,000 and pays contributions of £20,000 under the net pay arrangement, they'll say their earnings are £160,000, not £140,000.
 The £160,000 includes the pension contributions.

-This is therefore a good place to start for calculating adjusted income (which includes pension contributions).
-For threshold income, all member pension contributions need to be deducted and you wouldn't add in employer contributions.
+So this is a good place to start when calculating adjusted income (which includes pension contributions).
+For threshold income, all member pension contributions need to be deducted and you don't include employer contributions.

-*for a DB scheme, this would be the pension input amount less any employee contributions.
+*for a DB scheme, this would be the pension input amount minus any employee contributions.

-To avoid individuals entering into a salary exchange or a flexible remuneration arrangement after 9 July 2015 so they received additional pension contributions but reduce their adjusted or threshold income anti-avoidance rules have been put in place.
+Anti-avoidance rules were put in place to stop people entering into a salary exchange or flexible remuneration arrangement after 09 July 2015 so they could receive additional pension contributions, but reduce their adjusted or threshold income.

 The anti-avoidance rules apply if:

-If the anti-avoidance rules apply then the income used to calculate the reduction to the annual allowance for that tax year is the one before any adjustments were made.
+If the anti-avoidance rules apply, the income used to calculate the reduction to the annual allowance for that tax year is the income before any adjustments were made.

 It's still possible to carry forward unused annual allowance from previous years to a year where the taper applies.

-Where an individual flexibly accesses their pension savings they are subject to the money purchase annual allowance.
+If someone flexibly accesses their retirement savings, they're subject to the money purchase annual allowance.

-Individuals who have flexibly accessed their pension savings will continue to have a money purchase annual allowance of £4,000.
-But where this applies, the alternative annual allowance (normally £36,000), against which their defined benefit savings are tested, will be restricted by the same taper.
+People who have flexibly accessed their retirement savings will continue to have a money purchase annual allowance of £4,000.
+But where this applies, the alternative annual allowance (normally £36,000), which their defined benefit savings are tested against, will be restricted by the same taper.

-If someone is subject to the MPAA as well as tapering, the taper reduces the 'alternative annual allowance' which applies to any DB benefits they may have.
-This is the standard annual allowance less the MPAA of £4,000, so currently the alternative annual allowance is £36,000.
+If someone's subject to the MPAA as well as tapering, the taper reduces the 'alternative annual allowance' which applies to any DB benefits they may have.
+This is the standard annual allowance minus the MPAA of £4,000, so currently the alternative annual allowance is £36,000.

-In advance of the introduction of the tapered annual allowance, transitional rules were introduced from 8 July to align pension input periods (PIPs) with the tax year by 5 April 2016:
+Before the introduction of the tapered annual allowance, transitional rules were introduced from 08 July to align pension input periods (PIPs) with the tax year by 05 April 2016: